pulp/plugin_template/README.md

                         name: the name of the plugin
                         bindings (optional): boolean whether or not generate bindings org (optional): github organization
+                        revision (optional): the git commit hash to install.
+                                             "Required PR" in a commit message will override this.
                         branch: the git branch of the plugin. applies to non-tagged GHA jobs, such as PRs & cron jobs.
                         pip_version_specifier: A pip version specifier for when the gets installed from PyPI.
                                                Applies to TAGGED (release) jobs.